RozbehSharahi/graphql3/README.md

 ## Documentation

+> Please note that the given examples are always using doc-comments to clarify the service used in a variable.
+>
+> In the context of a project these doc-comment variables like `SchemaRegistry`,`RegistryBasedQueryType`, would be
+> injected usually, or instantiated via `GeneralUtility::makeInstance`.

 Graphql3 brings a couple of handy types, registries & builders which shall facilitate the introduction of GraphQL on TYPO3 projects.
 Without you telling `graphql3` what you want, nothing will happen.